+Website: www.cas.org.uk

-Website: www.cas.org.uk or check your phone book for your local citizens advice bureau.
+or check your phone book for your local citizens advice bureau.

 We are committed to making our service easy to use for all members of the community.
 In line with our statutory equalities duties, we will always ensure that reasonable adjustments are made to help you access and use our services.
-If you have trouble putting your complaint in writing, or want this information in another language or format, such as large font, or Braille, please tell us in person, contact us on 0141 550 3581, email us at admin@Glen Oakshousing.co.uk.
+If you have trouble putting your complaint in writing, or want this information in another language or format, such as large font, or Braille, please tell us in person, contact us on 0141 638 0999 option 5, email us at go@glenoaks.org.uk or text us at 07860 027 496.